chiefenne/RC_TOOLBOX/README.md

 RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
 Designed to run on MicroPython-based boards such as the Raspberry Pi Pico, ESP32 boards and [more](https://micropython.org/download/).
 It provides a versatile platform for enhancing your RC experience in the Python ecosystem.

+> **Note:** The GUI implementation recently moved to C++ with LVGL.
+Core RC logic may still be implemented in either C++ or MicroPython depending on the module.

 It includes modules to:

 - Test and fine-tune servos.